-Deprecated since release 2.2.2.
-The encoding argument has been deprecated.
-Encoding now happens implicitly based on the charset argument.
+Changed in version 2.4: The previously deprecated encoding argument has been removed.
+Encoding happens implicitly based on the charset argument.

 2.5 Internationalized headers

 RFC 2822 is the base standard that describes the format of email messages.
 It derives from the older RFC 822 standard which came into widespread use at a time when most email was composed of ASCII characters only.
 RFC 2822 is a specification written assuming email contains only 7-bit ASCII characters.